Fa Peng

 Fa Peng (花坪) is a village located on the Tsing Chau Tsai Peninsula of Lantau Island, in the Tsuen Wan District of Hong Kong.
+The village is below Fa Peng Teng (Fa Peng Peak), in Chinese meaning flower flask because of the rock formation that’s shaped like a flower flask.
+Climbing this via the Fa Peng Trail provides one of the best views of the Lantau Link bridges.

 Administration

 Fa Peng is a recognized village under the New Territories Small House Policy.